MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-C-Scope-Episodes/section-510.200.md

 (3) Transitional pass-through payments for medical devices as defined in § 419.66 of this chapter.

-(4) Items and services unrelated to the anchor hospitalization, as determined by CMS.
-Excluded services include, but are not limited to, the following:
+(4) Items and services unrelated to the anchor hospitalization or the anchor procedure.
+Excluded services include, but are not limited, to the following:

 (i) Inpatient hospital admissions for MS-DRGs that group to the following categories of diagnoses: